 Blog » Accessibility

 Summary This post describes how table cell headers for screen-readers are calculated.
-TH with SCOPE=ROW or SCOPE=COL is unambiguous and widely supported.
-TD with SCOPE is non-conforming in HTML 5, and is ignored as a header on some browsers (works in Apple WebKit, but ignored in Chromium WebKit).
+TH with SCOPE=ROW or SCOPE=COL is unambiguous and widely supported TD with SCOPE is non-conforming in HTML 5, and is ignored as a header on some browsers (works in Apple WebKit, but ignored in Chromium WebKit).
 On tables with headers in the top row, or first column, TH without SCOPE usually works.
-On any other table, TH without SCOPE produces wildly varying results.
+TD HEADERS is problematic because it assumes a single list of headers for each cell, but accessibility APIs expose row and column headers as separate properties On any other table, TH without SCOPE produces wildly varying results.

 Accessibility professionals can look forward to the passage of two European laws pertaining to web accessibility: the public sector accessibility directive and the European Accessibility Act.
 Both of these laws will bring much-needed clarity to the drive towards better accessibility in Europe.
 There are, however, a number of issues which will need to be resolved before the laws can be allowed to achieve their full potential.